Chilean flags

 8. Certification mark: a distinctive sign indicating that the product or service complies with a series of standards validated by a certification authority.

-Conduct a Trademark Search in Chile
+Conduct a trademark search in Chile

 Before submitting your application, make sure to conduct a trademark search on Chile’s national INAPIS database, and check whether your trademark is already registered or if there are similar-looking brands that you would be competing with.
 This is an important step because INAPI evaluates the originality of trademarks and grants a period for opposition claims to be filed.